Why This Matters

 Windows keeps locking

-If Windows returns to the login screen despite using--keepalive
+If Windows returns to the login screen despite using--keepalive:

 - Verify Cyberdriver is running with the

-flag - Check that no Group Policy is forcing screen locks
+--keepaliveflag - Check that no Group Policy is forcing screen locks

 - Check Windows power settings to ensure the display doesn’t turn off or the system doesn’t sleep